Repayment Agreements for COVID-19

 - An order that the landlord pays a specified sum to the former tenant as general compensation in an amount not exceeding the equivalent of 12 months of the last rent charged to the former tenant.
 An order under this paragraph may be made regardless of whether the former tenant has incurred any actual expenses or whether an order is made under paragraph 2.

 - An order that the landlord pays a specified sum to the former tenant for reasonable out-of-pocket moving, storage and other like expenses that the former tenant has incurred or will incur.

 - An order for an abatement of rent.

 - An order that the landlord pay to the Board an administrative fine not exceeding the greater of $10,000 and the monetary jurisdiction of the Small Claims Court.

 - Any other order that the Board considers appropriate.

-Once this amendment comes into force, the tenant would have 2 years from the date they vacated the unit in which to file a claim for compensation.
+Once this amendment comes into force, the tenant would have 2 years from the date they vacated the unit to file a compensation claim.